 There are definitely parks and open spaces around; the council have allowed for city living not to entirely be made of concrete.
 Walking distance and you’ll find water fountains with petits canards, gravel areas and grass and of course playgrounds.
 Mind the walk though; a child who is not used to being restrained on a footpath will not enjoy this new restriction on his freedom.
 Constantly hearing “please hold my hand” or “please hold the pram” or “you must get in the pram” certainly has its negatives, both on the parent and the child.
 I quite dislike being perpetually worried that my child is going to be taken out by a Vespa or frowned upon by a passerby for “getting in the way.”

 At two of the playgrounds we have visited, Arlo has been confronted three times – twice by another boy and once by a duck.
-The first time a bigger boy shook his finger in Arlo’s face at the same time as saying “no no no” as Arlo had harmlessly counted the little cars said boy had flung down the slide.
-The encounter actually frightened mon pauvre petit and he wanted to be picked up and held whilst he pointed out the boy to Shane.
+The first time a bigger boy shook his finger in Arlo’s face at the same time as saying “non, non, non” as Arlo had harmlessly counted the little cars said boy had flung down the slide.
+The encounter actually frightened mon pauvre petit and he wanted to be picked up and held whilst he pointed out the boy to daddy.
 The second time involved physical contact; the other garçon poked Arlo in the clavicle and pushed him whilst also discouraging him to follow him and his peers up the ladder.
 Arlo, being a quick learner, simply pushed him back and then gave him a tiny little kick.
 I don’t condone violence by any means, but my son held his ground and I was pleased with that.
-This was followed by Arlo finding my face and having a giggle, and the other boy continuing to play.
+This was followed by Arlo finding my eyes with his and having a giggle, and the other boy continuing to play, unharmed.

 In Paris, there truly are brasseries, boulangeries/patisseries, fromageries and boucheries on every second corner.
 In the brasseries you’ll find patrons at any time of the day, smoking cigarettes, talking animatedly and drinking coffee.
 I’ve had visions of becoming one of those patrons, minus the smokes and probably with a glass of wine, maybe gazing at La Tour Eiffel as the springtime sun gently kisses my hands and face.
 Well, I’ve got news for me.
 That sort of romantic idea can’t be realised unless my toddler is asleep in his pram or subdued in some other way – so I’ve accepted that I’ll just look at other people doing that as I chase my child down the street in exploration mode.
 I’m okay with this, because I chose to become a parent and a child is nothing short of a gift. 😀